codio/knowledge/source/instructors/authoring/assessments/math-assessments.rst

 Manually graded assessments using free text
 *******************************************

 To create a manually graded math question, you can use the **Free text** assessment type.
 This allows the students to enter expressions or even full proofs and worked answers using Latex.
-For more information about Latex, please [click here](/courses/authoring/#latex-for-math-expressions).   **Update when page added for authoring**
+For more information about Latex, please :ref:`click here <latex>`.

 You can enter Latex in the **Question** and **Answer rationale** fields.